alexrainman/CarouselView/README.md

 # CarouselView control for Xamarin Forms

-#### Help Needed

-Do you want to collaborate?
-I am looking for a good Xamaritan that can take care of the UWP version of the plugin.

 #### Setup
 * Available on NuGet: https://www.nuget.org/packages/CarouselView.FormsPlugin/ [![NuGet](https://img.shields.io/nuget/v/CarouselView.FormsPlugin.svg?label=NuGet)](https://www.nuget.org/packages/CarouselView.FormsPlugin/)
 * Install in your PCL project and Client projects.